Erudika/para-admin-ui/README.md

 ### [console.paraio.org](https://console.paraio.org)

+**NOTE:** If you connect to a Para server on `http://localhost` or other non-https domain, you should do so from [http://console.paraio.org](https://console.paraio.org).
+Some browsers don't allow HTTPS pages to make CORS requests to insecure HTTP endpoints.

 To run it locally, start up a web server like Express or Python:
 ```sh
 $ cd docs && python -m SimpleHTTPServer 9000